mucadele-cs319/BilHealth/README.md

 #### Patients

 - Open cases to seek medical attention by specifying concerns
-- Request appointments through the opened case
+- Request appointments through the opened case (Not showing up to an appointment will eventually get you blacklisted)
+- Each appointment contains a visit that holds information such as heart rate, body temperature, blood pressure, etc.
 - Follow-up with cases by adding messages onto the open case
 - Share test results and past cases with a doctor while a case is open with them
-- Have a profile with medical history and relevant information such as past cases, physical measurements, etc.
+- Have a profile with medical history and relevant information such as past cases, physical measurements, vaccination history, etc.
-- View medical test results online
+- View medical test results online as PDFs
 - View announcements by the health center
 - Receive on-site and/or email notifications about updates to cases
 - Request a report of personal medical history (in HTML format, but PDF/print compatible)